[Video] Creating a custom question in the question editor

 Choose a title for your question and write your statement in the designated box on the left.
 On the right, write down up to 5 answers.
 Use the switch to indicate the right answer-s.
 Your candidate will have to choose all possible right answers to be awarded all of the points for this question.
 You can also give candidates the possibility to choose multiple answers even though there is only one correct answer.
 The candidate will be awarded all of the points for this question if he or she selects the correct answer, and no other answers.
 You'll find all the information regarding MCQs by hovering over the "i" icon.

-At the bottom of your screen you'll find your question settings: the skill you want to evaluate your candidate on, difficulty, timer and points.
+At the bottom of your screen you'll find your question settings: the domain you want your question to be in, you can also create your own, the skill you want to evaluate your candidate on, difficulty, timer and points.
 Once you've checked the settings, just hit save.

 Choose a title for your question and write your statement in the designated box.